AthleticRUNMEET: Setup and Settings

 4. Position Assignment (Vertical Events): Same as above, but applied to vertical events (pole vault and high jump)

-5. Measurement: Select whether your field events will be measured in Metric (meters and centimeters) or English (feet and inches).
+5. Result Measurement: Select the unit of measurement that will be used during the meet to enter field event results, Metric (meters and centimeters) or English (feet and inches).

-7. Auto Import AthleticFIELD Results: When you're using RunMeet with AthleticFIELD, this setting will automatically import results from AthleticFIELD whenever a results file is created or updated.
+8. Auto Import AthleticFIELD Results: When you're using AthleticRUNMEET with AthleticFIELD, this setting will automatically import results from AthleticFIELD whenever a results file is created or updated.
 See Using AthleticRUNMEET with AthleticFIELD for more information.

 When you're done, click the Next button () at the top of the screen.